Quick Search Overview

 Searching by phone number and email address are working the same way as before.
 The phone and email fields will be searched when the user input matches the criteria.

 If the search string include “@” and “.”; the string will be treated as an email address.
-Email fields will be searched.Search by parameters A parameter is a special search string that indicates a particular field or fields to be searched.
-It is always followed by a colon (:).
-The hints include: Company; Name and Address.
+Email fields will be searched

-The same can be done when searching Cases.
-By default; search will retrieve cases by Address Book entries.
+The same can be done when searching Customer Service Cases / Client Service Plans.
+By default; search will retrieve cases by Address Book /Contact List entries.
 To search by case Subject and Description; use Quick Search parameter.

 Searchable fields for parameters: